-An external representation seen by the user is translated 10 into an internal representation that can be used by the invention to process user input.
+An external representation seen by the user is translated 15 into an internal representation that can be used by the invention to process user input.
 FIG. 7 provides a block diagram illustrating the conversion process according to one embodiment of the invention.
 Compiler 704 is used to perform the conversion.
-Compiler 704 generates internal 15 representation 706 from external representation 702.
+Compiler 704 generates internal 20 representation 706 from external representation 702.

 External representation 702 is the representation of a product definition that is created using the maintenance system of the invention.
-External representation 702 provides a graphical representation of a system definition, its 20 components and their interrelationships.
+External representation 702 provides a graphical representation of a system definition, its 25 components and their interrelationships.
 FIG. 6 can be used to display external representation 702.
 External representation 702 can include a multi-level hierarchy of parts that help to define the product at a conceptual level.
 The hierarchies are not required to drive a configuration session, however.
-25 Therefore, compiler 704 flattens out the hierarchies.
+30 Therefore, compiler 704 flattens out the hierarchies.
 A set of relationships is generated using external representation 702 during a translation process.

 The set of relationships generated for a system definition by compiler 704 comprise internal representation 706.
-Inter- 30 nal representation 706 is generated from external representation 702 and can be used to control a configuration session.
+Inter- 35 nal representation 706 is generated from external representation 702 and can be used to control a configuration session.
 In addition to internal representation 706, a configuration state is used during the configuration session.
-FIGS. 8A-8B configuration state according to an embodiment of the invention.
+FIGS. 8A-8B illustrate components of internal representation 706 and the 40 configuration state according to an embodiment of the invention.

 Referring to FIG. 8A, vector 802 provides an example of a vector used to store state information.
-Vector 802 is products that are known to maintenance system 202 and configuration system 212.
+Vector 802 is comprised of bits.
+A set of p bits is used to represent the 45 products that are known to maintenance system 202 and configuration system 212.
 Each bit of the P bits corresponds to a product.
 A set of N bits is used to represent the parts.
 Each bit in the N-bit set corresponds to a part in parts catalog 204, for example.
 Vector 802 is therefore P+N bits in length.
-45
+50

 Vectors 804-810 provides implementation examples of vector 802.
 Vectors 804-810 are maintained by configuration system 212 in a configuration session.
 Vector 804 is a user vector that contains the set of elements that are selected by the user.
-Vector 804 is referred to as the user vector, or 50 uVec.
+Vector 804 is referred to as the user vector, or 55 uVec.
 The set of elements that are included in the configuration by the configuration system (e.g., an item that is automatically included when the user selects the left-hand in an includes relationship) is contained in included vector 806, or iVec.
-Removed vector 808, or rVec, contains the elements 55 that are removed from the configuration by configuration system 212.
-Elements excluded from the configuration by configuration system 212 are identified in excluded vector 810. or xVec.
+Removed vector 808, or rVec, contains the elements 60 that are removed from the configuration by configuration system 212.
+Elements excluded from the configuration by configuration system 212 are identified in excluded vector 810, or xVec.